Chickery's Travels

 • How quickly do you plan to travel?
 Breaking down and moving often can be more cumbersome with some RVs than others.

-• Which room is your home is most important to you?
+• Which room in your home is most important to you?
 If you enjoy cooking, you may want an RV with a large kitchen.
-If you work remotely, you will need to consider a comfortable work space.
+If you work remotely, you will need to consider a comfortable workspace.

 • Do you plan to stay mostly at privately owned campgrounds or would you like to frequent national parks?
 Most national park campgrounds have smaller sites and restrict larger RVs.